How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (bonus amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the bonus percentage as X (15) and the annual salary as Y ($60000).
+Enter 15 [X] and $60000 [Y].
 The calculator will calculate 15% of $60000.

 Explanation using a formula: